Hugh Lloyd

-Life
+Life and career

 Lloyd was born on 22 April 1923 in Chester, Cheshire and attended the King's School.
 After leaving school he spent two years as a newspaper reporter on the Chester Chronicle.

 His first professional acting appearance was with ENSA and he worked in repertory theatres until 1957, when he made the first of 25 appearances in the television series Hancock's Half Hour.
 Many years after its first transmission, he is still remembered as the character in the episode entitled The Blood Donor in which he forgets to return Tony Hancock's wine gums.

-He appeared with Terry Scott in the series Hugh and I and The Gnomes of Dulwich; with Peggy Mount in Lollipop Loves Mr. Mole; in Jury and You Rang M'Lord?.
+He appeared with Terry Scott in the series Hugh and I and The Gnomes of Dulwich; with Peggy Mount in Lollipop Loves Mr Mole; in Jury and You Rang, M'Lord?.
 He created the series Lord Tramp (1977), written by Michael Pertwee, in which he also starred.
 The Comedy Playhouse episode, Hughie, in which he starred as a recently released prisoner following the ending of Hugh and I, was unsuccessful.

 Television plays in which he appeared include She's Been Away (starring Peggy Ashcroft); The Dunroamin' Rising; A Matter Of Will (with Brenda Bruce); and a number of Alan Bennett plays, such as A Visit From Miss Protheroe (with Patricia Routledge), Say Something Happened (with Julie Walters and Thora Hird), and Me, I'm Afraid Of Virginia Woolf.
 He played Goronwy Jones in the Doctor Who story Delta and the Bannermen and appeared in numerous television light entertainment shows, including Victoria Wood, Jimmy Cricket and Babble Quiz.

 On the West End stage, Lloyd spent three seasons at the Windmill Theatre; a year at the Strand Theatre in When We Are Married; two years in No Sex Please, We're British at the Strand; and at the Lyric Theatre in Tonight at 8.30.
 He was part of the Royal National Theatre company under Ian McKellen, in The Critic, The Cherry Orchard and The Duchess of Malfi.
 He also performed in over twenty pantomimes.

+Personal life and death

+Lloyd was married at least four times.
+He met his first wife, Anne Rodgers, at ENSA; they married in 1948 and divorced in 1950.
+He also married his pianist, Mavis Polley, in the late 1950s, and Carole Wilkinson in 1969.
+Some sources at the time of his death also state that he was married to a musician named José Stewart after Rodgers.

-Lloyd met his fourth or fifth wife, journalist Shan Lloyd, at Allen's restaurant in London's West End, in 1978.
-Lloyd, who was in his fifties at the time, had been married and divorced three times before meeting Shan.
+Lloyd met journalist Shan Lloyd, at Allen's restaurant in London's West End, in 1978.
 In his autobiography, he described his future wife as "a scatty, blondehaired Fleet Street tabloid journalist".
 Hugh and Shan married in 1983.
-The couple moved to Worthing in 2003 and remained married until his death on 14 July 2008.
-Shan Lloyd died in December 2008, just five months after Hugh Lloyd.
+The couple moved to Worthing in 2003.

 Lloyd was awarded an MBE in the 2005 New Year Honours List for his services to drama and charity.

 He died on 14 July 2008 at his home in Dolphin Court, Grand Avenue, West Worthing.
+Shan Lloyd died in December 2008, just five months after her husband.